Epidermolysis bullosa: Diagnosis and treatment

 If a child has mild epidermolysis bullosa, the condition may become less severe with age.
 Life as an adult may not require time-consuming wound care or pain medication.

-If the condition is moderate or severe, a person can require hours of care each day for life.
-A nurse’s help may be necessary to bathe and change dressings and bandages.
-The patient may frequently see medical doctors from different specialties including dermatology, ophthalmology, gastroenterology, and hematology.
+If the condition is moderate or severe, a person with epidermolysis bullosa may need hours of care every day for life.
+This may include a caretaker’s help to bathe and change dressings and bandages.
+Frequent appointments to see medical doctors from different specialties, including dermatology, ophthalmology, gastroenterology, and hematology, may also be necessary.

 Severe epidermolysis bullosa can be life-threatening due to widespread blistering, infections, and loss of body fluid.